 Add the Solebar/Headstock corner plates (6).
 These should be arranged so that the two straight sides go along the outer edge of the headstock and the inside of the Solebar.
-Note that there are two sizes.
-The narrower ones are for Shock absorbing wagons with the larger ones for everything else.

 You can also now add the solebar/headstock bracing (7).
 These fold into an L and fit into the solebar/headstock channels.
 There are small half etched slots to aid you locating the bend point.